Sustainability-related disclosures

 Altor’s investment and ownership approach is to act as an active owner, including forwarding Altor’s sustainability agenda, irrespective of a majority or minority ownership position in both private and public settings.
 Altor’s active ownership includes that all the Funds’ portfolio companies shall establish a sustainability point of contact within their own organisation that is responsible for the execution of the portfolio company’s sustainability related policy (or equivalent policies).

 Sustainability shall be part of each portfolio company’s value creation agenda, and following any Fund’s investment in a new portfolio company, assessments shall be made to integrate Sustainability to the 3-year value creation master plan that Altor helps draft for each portfolio company.
-Furthermore, sustainability performance and risk matters shall be discussed at least twice a year by each portfolio company’s board of directors, and all portfolio companies shall at least annually report progress across material Sustainability metrics, at least as per the ESG Data Convergence Initiative (www.esgdc.org), to Altor, and upon occurrence and at least quarterly on any potential incidents.
+Furthermore, sustainability performance and risk matters shall be discussed at least twice a year by each portfolio company’s board of directors, and all portfolio companies shall at least annually report progress across material sustainability metrics (including information relating to PAI indicators), at least as per the ESG Data Convergence Initiative (www.esgdc.org), to Altor, and upon occurrence and at least quarterly on any potential incidents.

 Should any sustainability-related controversies occur in any of the portfolio companies, Altor will, where relevant, take the following measures